ShivrajRameshPatil/Tableau-Amazon-Shipping-Analytics/README.md

 He has given us csv files from which we have to create a Dashboard for his quick review so that he could take further decisions for the benefit of the company.

-Thus, we created below interactive dashboard as per his requirement.
+Thus, I created below interactive dashboard as per his requirement.
 Now, he could switch and view different shipping stats for different months and years.

 ##  Amazon Shipping Analytics Dashboard